bitgrip/jsconfhi/pages/content/message.md

-import Image from './jsconfhi.jpg';
+import Image from './fantasticfour_js.jpg';

-# :wave: JSCONF HAWAIʻI
+# ALOHA, JSCONF HAWAIʻI

 Our mission: Get a fun, unique and sunny environment where diversity thrives and attendees can come together to discuss JavaScript as a technology and grow it as a community.